Trance (2020 film): Development

-In a March 2016 interview, Fahadh Faasil revealed that he would be acting in Anwar Rasheed's next directorial and its subject is fresh that has never been attempted in Malayalam cinema.
+In a March 2016 interview, Fahadh Faasil revealed that he would be acting in Anwar Rasheed's next directorial and its subject had never been attempted before in Malayalam cinema.
 Trance was officially announced with a title poster in June 2017.
 The film was produced by Rasheed himself.
 The film marks the debut of Vincent Vadakkan as screenwriter.
-Rasheed was earlier supposed to direct a short in 5 Sundarikal (2013) based on the screenplay by Vadakkan.
-But it did not work out as he did not get the right cast.
-Later, Vadakkan narrated the story of Trance, but then he was not ready to produce the film because of its high production cost.
+Rasheed was earlier supposed to direct a short story in the anthology 5 Sundarikal (2013) based on a screenplay by Vadakkan but did not end up doing it as he did not get the right cast.
+Later, Vadakkan narrated the story of Trance, but Rasheed was not ready to produce the film because of its high production cost.
 Rasheed had Fahadh in mind for the lead role then itself.
-Later, Fahadh happened to hear the story from Vadakkan and insisted Rasheed to reconsider the project.
-By then, the storyline had changed and bankability of Fahadh had also grown and Rasheed was confident in producing the film.
+Fahadh happened to hear the story from Vadakkan and insisted Rasheed to reconsider the project.
+By then, the storyline had changed, the bankability of Fahadh had also grown and Rasheed was confident in producing the film.

 Filming

 Filming began in July 2017.
 A week-long first schedule of filming was completed in December 2017 in Mumbai.
 For the first time in Malayalam cinema, Bolt High Speed Cinebot cameras were used to shoot some scenes in the film.
-The film is shot with sync sound.
-The film was shot mainly in coastal Kanyakumari, across various locations in India and Dubai.
-In July 2019, it as reported that Trance is expected to cost close to ₹20 crore when it completes production.
+The film was shot with sync sound.
+The film was shot mainly in coastal Kanyakumari, as well as across various locations in India and Dubai.
+In July 2019, it was reported that Trance was expected to cost close to ₹20 crore post production.
 Amal Neerad was the cinematographer and Resul Pookutty was the film's sound designer.
 Filming was completed on 1 September 2019.
-The film was made on a budget of ₹35 crore.
+The film was ultimately made on a budget of ₹35 crore.